Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

 What happened in season 4 of the Grand Tour?

-In the fourth season of the Grand Tour, some important changes were made to the format.
+Season four of the Grand Tour made some fundamental changes to the format.
 The show shifted from traditional live gear in the top gear style to something more focused on adventure and exploration.

 That means they scrapped the popular “tent studio”.
 Clarkson told the audience at the end of season three, “Even though the tent is gone, the Grand Tour continues.”

-In season 4, the gang will travel to a variety of impressive locations, including Cambodia, Thailand, Laos, Myanmar, Vietnam, Malaysia and Singapore.
+In season 4, the gang will tour a variety of impressive locations, including Cambodia, Thailand, Laos, Myanmar, Vietnam, Malaysia and Singapore.
 Top Gear fans will remember Clarkson’s earlier trip to Southeast Asia, where he sparked controversy in Burma.

 Where is the team going in season five of the Grand Tour?